 Item Description The name specified here will also be used as the domain name for the FTP or SFTP service.
 Domain name(NetBIOS) Enter the NetBIOS name of the Active Directory domain.
 DC server name(s) Specify the server name for the Active Directory domain controller to which the nodes belong.
 You can also specify the IP address.
 Up to five server names can be specified.
 When specifying multiple names, separate each with a comma (,).
 If both the Active Directory domain controller and the KDC server are used as one server: The name specified here will also be used as the name of the KDC server.
 When an FTP or SFTP service setting is used to determine whether users authenticated by Active Directory are permitted to log on: The name specified here will also be used as the domain name for the FTP or SFTP service.
-Domain user Specify the name of the Active Directory domain controller user. name When specifying the name of the Active Directory domain controller user, keep the following points in mind: If more than 10 servers are joined to the Active Directory domain, the user must belong to the Account Operators group.
-If you want to change the domain user, before changing the setting in the HDI system, delete the HDI account from the Computers container in the domain controller, or add a new domain user to the HDI account and give the following access permissions to the user: - Read - Validated write to DNS host name - Validated write to service principal name - Reset Password - Change Password - Write Account Restrictions Damaia Domain user password Enter the password of the user that is specified for Domain user name .
+Domain user name Specify the name of the Active Directory domain controller user.
+When specifying the name of the Active Directory domain controller user, keep the following points in mind: If more than 10 servers are joined to the Active Directory domain, the user must belong to the Account Operators group.
+When a node is removed from the Active Directory domain, to delete the HDI account from the Computers container that corresponds to the domain controller, make sure that the user belongs to one of the following groups, or grant deletion privileges to that user: Domain Admins Account Operators Enterprise Admins If you want to change the domain user, before changing the setting in the HDI system, delete the HDI account from the Computers container in the domain controller, or add a new domain user to the HDI account and give the following access permissions to the user: - Read - Validated write to DNS host name - Validated write to service principal name - Reset Password - Change Password - Write Account Restrictions Domain user password Enter the password of the user that is specified for Domain user name .